History of Freiburg: Founding of the castle and the city

-The History of Freiburg im Breisgau can be traced back 900 years because of the lord William.
-Around 100 years after Freiburg was founded in 1120 by the Zähringer, until their family died out.
-The unloved Counts of Freiburg followed as the town lords, who then sold it onto the Habsburgers.
-At the start of the 19th century, the (catholic) Austrian ownership of the town ended, when Napoleon, after having invaded the town, decreed the town and Breisgau to be a part of the Grand Duchy of Baden in 1806.
-Until 1918, Freiburg belonged to the Grand Duchy, until 1933 to the Weimar Republic and Gau Baden in Nazi Germany.
-After the Second World War, the town was the state capital of (South) Baden from 1949 until 1952.
-Today, Freiburg is the fourth-largest city in Baden-Württemberg.

-Founding of the Castle and the City

 The first reference of habitation in the modern-day Freiburg, the Wiehre and Herdern, was documented in 1008.
 A trade route crossed through south of Zähringen, a modern-day part of Freiburg, and Herdern near the Dreisam, through the Rhine Valley, modern-day Zähringer-, Habsburger- and Kaiser-Joseph-Straße and an imperial road towards Breisach/Colmar (modern-day Salz- and Bertoldstraße).

 In approximately 1091, Berthold II of Zähringen built a castle, Castrum de Friburch, on top of the modern-day Schlossberg in order to control the trade routes.
 A settlement of servants and craftsmen at the foot of the castle belonged to the new area, with the settlement being situated in the modern-day region of the Altstadt (English Old Town) and Oberlinden, which stood under particular protection from the lord.
 The settlement grew, which was founded by Konrad, the brother of the current Duke, Berthold III, and he then went on to grant a market for the settlement in 1120.
 He granted the residents extensive privileges, such as the relief from farmstead taxes and the free voting for the pastor.

 Also noticeable was the planned network of water, called Bächle, in 1170, to provide water to the Altstadt in the streets, whose water comes from the Dreisam and was used to supply industrial and cleaning water in the Middle Ages, which also served as available means to extinguish fires.
 Drinking water was supplied to the town by wooden pipes called (Deicheln, in Freiburg Deichele) from sources above the city and was accessible from fountains.
 Runzgenossenschaften, or canal cooperatives, were formed to manage and maintain the watercourses in the city, such as the Bächle and Runzen (canals) for trade operation (such as tannery, pellet grinding, etc.).